svnomore/ToDo/README.md

 ● Deleted tasks list

-● Reminder, run in background
+● Reminder

-## Planned Features
+● Run in background

-● Mark tasks
+● Startup

 ## How To Use
 Download latest version from "Releases", run setup.exe, follow the instructions.